How are speech–language pathologists' contracts structured?

-When we first started Informed Jobs, we thought the thing that would confuse new SLPs most about their job search was 1099 vs W2.
+When we first launched our SLP jobs database, we thought the thing that would confuse new SLPs most about in their job search was 1099 vs W2.
 Or maybe benefits.
-Or setting differences.
-But as we started building job posts and sharing them with SLPs, we realized that this—contracts—is where all SLPs need to start in order to better understand job opportunities and pay!
-Because how your contract is set up is the most crucial for understanding (and misunderstanding) your pay.
+But as we started building job posts and sharing them with SLPs, we realized that this—contracts—is where all SLPs need to start in order to understand job opportunities and pay!

-Importantly, speech–language pathologists’ contracts are more diverse and complicated than other professions.
-They can be divided into three primary categories:
+Importantly, speech–language pathologists’ contracts are more diverse and complicated than most other professions.
+(Lucky us?! 🙃) They can be divided into three primary categories:

 1) Salaried:

-With a salaried contract, you’ll receive a fixed amount per year regardless of the number of hours worked, even though you'll have a target expected number of hours (e.g. 35 or 40 hours per week).
+With a salaried contract, you’ll receive a fixed amount per month or year, regardless of the number of hours worked, even though you'll have a target expected number of hours (e.g. 35 or 40 hours per week).

 Your employer will lead with telling you the annual pay, e.g. $85,000 per year.
 And in the Informed Jobs database, the pay will be displayed like this: